sh1verxo/VNGSS/README.md

 - All site files should go inside the DOCS folder.
 - Uploads or future password-protected storage can be added inside DOCS/uploads/.
 - User accounts and other configs can be stored in CONFIG.
-- The script automatically detects its folder location, so it can run from **any folder or drive**.
+- The script automatically detects its folder location, so it can run from any folder or drive.
 - Always back up CONFIG to keep ngrok token and other settings safe.
+- The new version uses a threaded HTTP server, so multiple users can access it at once without blocking.
+- If ngrok isn’t found or fails, the server will automatically fall back to local-only mode.